Solve in parallel with Asynchronous Solver Sessions¶

 to see how using multiple sessions affects the time

 required for solving all scenarios.

 You can download the modified example below.
-Please note that you will need AIMMS 3.11 or newer to open this project.

 After opening the project, go to “Open Demo Page”, then “Multiple Scenarios Parallel”.
 You may check the code in the Section “Solve Scenarios parallel with Multiple SolverSessions”

 Not all solvers can be executed asynchronously.